Rabies

 Rabies is a serious infection of the nervous system caused by a virus, known as Rabies virus.
 The virus is usually transmitted to humans by a bite or scratch from a wild infected animal, most commonly, a bat or a skunk.
 Rabies almost always results in death if a bite or scratch from a rabid animal (an animal infected with rabies) is not treated at the time of exposure and symptoms of an infection develop.

-Between 2001 and 2019, eighty-three (83) bats and nine (9) skunks tested positive for rabies in Alameda County.
+Between 2019 and 2023, eighteen (18) bats tested positive for rabies in Alameda County.
 However, skunks, raccoons, foxes, dogs and cats also can be infected with rabies.
 A few cases of rabies have been reported in wolves, coyotes, bobcats, ferrets, cattle, horses, goats and sheep.
-Small rodents such as hamsters, squirrels, chipmunks, mice, and rabbits are very rarely infected with the rabies
+Small rodents such as hamsters, squirrels, chipmunks, mice, and rabbits are very rarely infected with rabies.

 How is Rabies Spread to Humans?